symfony/symfony-docs/service_container/autowiring.rst

 An Autowiring Example
 ---------------------

-Imagine you're building an API to publish statuses on a Twitter feed, obfuscated with `ROT13`_, a fun encoder that shifts all characters 13 letters forward in the alphabet.
+Imagine you are building an API to publish statuses on a Twitter feed, obfuscated with `ROT13`_, a fun encoder that shifts all characters 13 letters forward in the alphabet.